Design studies Germany 2025: The contribution to public value

 Impulse 3: Artificial Intelligence

 Artificial intelligence was already identified by the design community in the white paper study (2015-2020) as a core competency for future designers.
-In this event we will develop approaches to teaching this new technology in design education.
+In this event, approaches to teaching this new technology in design education were developed.

 Impulse 2: Personal development and personal growth